 It is this possibility and the lack of empirical evidence on the issue that motivates our analysis.
-In this study, we add to the burgeoning literature on the difference between the accruals and cash flow anomalies by explicitly investigating their relationship in two large stock markets, the US and the UK, over a substantial time period, from June 1989 to

-August 2008.
-We start by documenting, as in previous studies, a negative correlation between accruals and cash flow in the cross-section of firms.
-Despite this, one of the main contributions of this study is that it reports, to our knowledge for the first time, that the performance of a strategy that takes a long (short) position in high (low) cash flow firms is negatively correlated with a strategy that takes a long (short) position in firms that report low (high) accruals.
-Given that we observe accruals and cash flow to be negatively correlated in the cross-section, these two strategies should on casual consideration yield returns that are positively correlated.
-While at first these results appear at odds with expectations, this study attempts to provide an explanation for this empirical finding that is observed pervasively in both markets.
-As in Kraft et al (2004), we find that a significant proportion of negative cash flow firms exist in both high and low accruals deciles.
+In this study, we add to the burgeoning literature on the difference between the accruals and cash flow anomalies by examining their links with investor sentiment for the US and UK stock markets.
+We firstly document, as in previous studies, a negative correlation between accruals and cash flow in the cross-section of firms.
+Despite this, one of the main contributions of this study is that to our knowledge, we find previously undocumented evidence that the performance of a strategy that takes a long (short) position in high (low) cash flow firms is negatively correlated with a strategy that takes a long (short) position in firms that report low (high) accruals.
+Given that we observe accruals and cash flow to be negatively correlated in the cross-section, these two strategies should however on casual consideration yield returns that are positively correlated.
+While at first these results appear at odds with such expectations, this study attempts to provide an explanation for this empirical finding that is observed pervasively in both markets.
+As reported in Kraft et al (2004), we find that a significant proportion of negative cash flow firms exist in both high and low accruals deciles.
 Although the presence of negative cash flow in the high accruals decile is expected, the presence of a large proportion of negative cash flow firms in the low accruals decile is surprising.
-In fact, this study provides evidence that the presence and behaviour of negative cash flow firms that also have negative accruals is a key driver of the asymmetric performance of accruals and CFO based strategies.
+In fact, we show that the presence and behaviour of negative cash flow firms which also have negative accruals is a key driver of the asymmetric performance of accruals and CFO based strategies.
 When these firms perform poorly, the performance of the accruals based strategy is strong and the performance of the cash flow strategy is poor.
 Conversely, when they perform well, the reverse is true.
-We find that firms with both negative accruals and negative CFO tend to be small in size, to have experienced poor past operating performance, to have a particularly high balance sheet risk as evidenced by low Altman's Z scores as well as high estimates of default likelihood.
-For all these reasons, we refer to these firms as financially distressed securities.
+We find that firms with both negative accruals and negative CFO tend to be small in size, have experienced poor past operating performance, and have particularly high balance sheet risk as evidenced by low Altman's Z scores as well as high default likelihoods.
+For all these reasons, we refer to these firms as financially distressed securities and demonstrate their central role in characterising the relationship between accruals and cash flow strategies.